Leveraging data analytics to help increase employee engagement for better outcomes

 - Employees may be more likely to access high-quality and low-cost care, manage their chronic conditions, and avoid costly services after they’ve received targeted communications.

-- Pinpoint precise opportunities to help employees
+Pinpointing precise opportunities to help employees who need more care

 Targeting members with timely messages